era86/era86.github.io/_drafts/2018-05-22-quick-review-big-o-notation-simplified.markdown

   return False
 {% endhighlight %}

-Let's walk through the steps for determining this function's Big-O complexity.
+Let's walk through the steps for determining this function's Big-O complexity:

 ### Determine the Input Size